uikit/uikit-site/docs/pages/javascript-utilities.md

 ### prepend

-This function is used to insert some content before any other child nodes inside another element.
+TODO: to insert some content before any other child nodes inside another element.
-The following parameters may be passed to the function.

 | Parameter | Type   | Default | Description      |
 |:----------|:-------|:--------|:-----------------|